finnito/Science/content/12phy/as91171/7-forces.md

 ## {.c2}

-- It instead is __equal and opposite to the component of the weight force perpendicular to the surface__.
+- __ Support is equal and opposite to the component of the weight force perpendicular to the surface__.
 - We can find it using the right triangle that is formed between the weight force exerted on the plane, and the total net force.
 - $F_{n} = F_{w}cos(\theta)$
 - The angle inside this triangle is the same as the angle of the incline.